Alaricdragon/Starlords_Temp/README.md

     * please note: every following 'value' can hold the following data: "base" and "multi". the eq used is: (valueOfFunction + base)*multi.
     * "relationWithPlayer": multi. is the relation the lord has to the player.
     * "lordLoyalty": multi. is the relation the lord has with there faction.
+    * "lordLoyaltyToPlayerLord": multi. is the relation the lord has with whatever faction the player belongs to.
     * "playerWealth": multi. is the number of credits the player has
     * "lordWealth": multi. is the number of credits the lord has
     * "playerLevel": multi. is the level of the player
     * "lordLevel": multi. is the level of the lord
+    * "playerFleetDP": multi. is the total fleet DP of the players fleet
+    * "lordFleetDP": multi. is the total fleet DP of the lords fleet.
     * "playerRank": multi. is the rank of the player
     * "lordRank": multi. is the rank of the lord
     * "playerLordRomanceAction": multi. is the number of romantic actions the lord and player have had